Visit

 The industrial technology degree program at Aims can help you develop skills to start your career with an entry-level job in manufacturing.
 Study subjects including electrical systems, process technology, manufacturing safety, business ethics and energy technologies.

-Amplify your learning experience by choosing one of four areas of concentration:
+Amplify your learning experience by choosing one of these areas of concentration:

 • Energy analysis